-Mind & Brain See Inside The Unleashed Mind: Why Creative People Are Eccentric Highly creative people often seem weirder than the rest of us.
-Now researchers know why By Shelley Carson GETTY IMAGES He is one of the world’s best known and most successful entrepreneurs, with hundreds of patents to his name—including the Segway scooter.
+Mind The Unleashed Mind: Why Creative People Are Eccentric Highly creative people often seem weirder than the rest of us.
+Now researchers know why By Shelley Carson THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In GETTY IMAGES He is one of the world’s best known and most successful entrepreneurs, with hundreds of patents to his name—including the Segway scooter.
 But you will never see Dean Kamen in a suit and tie: the eccentric inventor dresses almost exclusively in denim.
 He spent five years in college before dropping out, does not take vacations and has never married.
 Kamen presides (along with his Ministers of Ice Cream, Brunch and Nepotism) over the Connecticut island kingdom of North Dumpling, which has “seceded” from the U.S. and dispenses its own currency in units of pi.
 Visitors are issued a visa form that includes spaces on which to note identifying marks on both their face and buttocks.
 Kamen, who works tirelessly at inspiring kids to pursue careers in science and engineering, is one of many highly creative people whose personal behavior sometimes strikes others as odd.
 Albert Einstein picked up cigarette butts off the street to get tobacco for his pipe; Howard Hughes spent entire days on a chair in the middle of the supposedly germ-free zone of his Beverly Hills Hotel suite; the composer Robert Schumann believed that his musical compositions were dictated to him by Beethoven and other deceased luminaries from their tombs; and Charles Dickens is said to have fended off imaginary urchins with his umbrella as he walked the streets of London.
 More recently, we have seen Michael Jackson’s preoccupation with rhinoplasty, Salvador Dalí’s affection for dangerous pets and the Icelandic singer Björk dressed for the Oscars as a swan.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.95 Add To Cart Browse all subscription options!
+Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.